ilia-abbasi/Python-projects/siLocker/ReadMe.md

 don't have your BIOS information.
 If you use Strict Mode and then for any reason change something related to your BIOS, your data will pretty much be inaccessible forever. so:

 USE STRICT MODE AT YOUR OWN RISK.
-WE DO NOT TAKE ANY RESPONSIBILITIES IF ANY OF YOUR FILES GET LOST, DELETED OR CORRUPTED, AFTER USING THE "STRICT MODE".
+I DO NOT TAKE ANY RESPONSIBILITIES IF ANY OF YOUR FILES GET LOST, DELETED OR CORRUPTED, AFTER USING THE "STRICT MODE".

 How to use: